 So, if you decide to calculate your ecological footprint, it is not meant to cast blame on your lifestyle.
 Instead, it is meant both as an educational tool and encouragement to act against man-made climate change within your means.
 This can take many forms from changing your daily routines or purchasing zero waste products to advocating for sustainability and conservation efforts, carbon taxes, and other legislation designed to cut down on the greenhouse gas emissions of businesses (calculate your business carbon footprint here) and governments.
+There are carbon offset programs that offer products like Binge Watching Carbon Offset that allows individuals to watch and enjoy their favorite shows without worry and help save the environment.
 But you need to decide what is right for you without compromising your health and well being.3

 Ecological footprint calculators are important educational tools.
 They demonstrate a person’s marked impact on the planet.
 But that’s only important if they also provide individuals and organizations with the tools to change consumption and use habits.
 That’s one of the benefits of looking for organizations that are focused on providing solutions.
 Not only do they teach you how to calculate ecological footprint, they give you the power to change within your means in ways that will positively impact the plant for decades to come.